-Prior to the commencement of any work, the contractor must produce and agree a written work method statement with BT.
-Any deviation from these documented methods shall be agreed in advance with the BT Site Supervisor or RCLO.
+Prior to the commencement of any work, the contractor must produce and agree a written work method statement and dynamic risk assessment with BT.
+Any deviation from these documented methods shall be agreed in advance with the BT Representative or RCLO.

-All persons shall comply with the requirements of the Construction Regulations, and follow BT safety rules and safety instructions effective at any site where they may work and steps must be taken to ensure compliance and that there is no deviation from the written work method statement.
+All persons shall comply with all applicable regulations and follow BT safety rules and safety instructions effective at any site where they may work and steps must be taken to ensure compliance and that there is no deviation from the written work method statement.

-The contractor's supervisor must be completely familiar with the written work method statement.
+The contractor's supervisor must be completely familiar with the written work method statement and ensure that and the risk assessment is briefed to all parties.